DeMille/node-usbmux/README.md

 # Specify a device with -u, --udid option
 irelay 22:2222 1234:1234 --udid=12345abcde12345abcde12345abcde12345abcde

-# Show UDIDs of attached devices
+# Show UDIDs of devices as they are attached/detached
 irelay listen

 # More info
 irelay --help
 ```

+Note: `irelay` will try to connect to the first device it finds unless a udid is given as an option.
+Multiple `irelay` commands (and UDIDs) are needed for simultaneously managing multiple connected devices.

 ## Module Usage